ishoman/brainspace/README.md

 ## Brainstorm Process

-_I've decided to make a mobile app first.
+* I've decided to design the mobile platform first.
 Most people who are independent contractors/artists are constantly on the go.
-A solid mobile layout will be key to drawing in customers for the client._
+A solid mobile layout will be key to drawing in customers for the client.
-_In looking at WeWork and TechSpace, they both have layouts that feature a lot of carousels/slideshows which promote flowing spaces and thought.
-I like the general idea of that, but I think having a whole page of slideshows is a little overpowering._
+* In looking at WeWork and TechSpace, they both have layouts that feature a lot of carousels/slideshows which promote flowing spaces and thought.
+I like the general idea of that, but I think having a whole page of slideshows is a little overpowering and doesn't guarantee the consumer will see everything you want them to see.
+* I will base the color scheme on the colors depicted in the photos.
+Primarily the mint green in the first photo.
+* A few of the photos have "love" as a theme.
+That is clearly important to the client.
+The site should express empathy and love for all people.

 _Things to put on the site:_

+* List Amenities
+* Activities every Thursday
+*

 ## Sketches